Carol Reed

 Key Production Countries: UK, USA

-Key Genres: Drama, Spy Film, Childhood Drama, Mystery, Comedy, Psychological Thriller
+Key Genres: Drama, Comedy, Spy Film, Childhood Drama, Mystery, Psychological Thriller

 "The more enterprising British producers believed that films should be made to appeal primarily to the home market rather than to the elusive American market.
 Yet the films that Carol Reed and some others were creating in the post-war years—films which were wholly British in character and situation—were the first such movies to win wide popularity in the United States… The Fallen Idol was the first of a trio of masterful films which he made in collaboration with novelist-screenwriter Graham Greene, one of the most significant creative associations between a writer and a director in the history of film.
 The team followed The Fallen Idol with The Third Man, which dealt with the black market in post-war Vienna, and, a decade later, Our Man in Havana." - Gene D. Phillips (International Dictionary of Films and Filmmakers, 2000)